Reemaa828/Linux_11_5/02.Embedded_Linux_Module/03.Kernel_Customization/Kernel_Customization.md

 >[!NOTE]
 why choose the architecture configuration for the kernel customization❓
->The kernel repo itself doesn't directly contain board-specific or Soc-specific configurations and specifying the architecture provides a more general and flexible approach to kernel configuration.
+>The kernel repo itself doesn't directly contain board-specific or Soc-specific configurations so specifying the architecture provides a more general and flexible approach to kernel configuration.

 ## 3. Build Kernel

-When Kbuild customized the kernel source code according to the .config file, it's time to build it to create the **image** that must be compatible with the boot-loader.
+When Kbuild customized the kernel source code according to the .config file, it's time to build it and create the **image** that must be compatible with the boot-loader.

 - use `make ARCH=arm64 CROSS_COMPILE=<prefix_of_toolchain> <target> `
 - use `make ARCH=arm64 CROSS_COMPILE=<prefix_of_toolchain> ` for vmlinux